gchq/sleeper/docs/deployment/environment-tool.md

 ### Authentication

-To use the Sleeper CLI against AWS, you need to authenticate against your AWS account.
-The AWS configuration will be mounted into Sleeper CLI Docker containers from your home directory on your host machine.
-AWS environment variables will also be propagated to Sleeper CLI containers if you set them on the host machine.
+To use the tool against AWS, you need to authenticate against your AWS account.
+The AWS configuration will be mounted into Sleeper Docker tool containers from your home directory on your host machine.
+AWS environment variables will also be propagated to Sleeper Docker tool containers if you set them on the host machine.

 You can configure AWS without installing the AWS CLI by running `sleeper aws configure`, or any other AWS commands you may need with `sleeper aws`.